 How does a student get a replacement or duplicate 1098-T Tuition Statement?

-Copies of 2010 1098 -T Tuition Statements will be available by January 31st online through Duckweb from the Student Menu.
+Copies of 1098 -T Tuition Statements are available online through Duckweb from the Student Menu.

 What is an Emergency Student Loan?